Regalis11/BaroModDoc/docs/ContentTypes/Character.md

 </Inventory>
 ```

-- `ai`: Defines the action the AI will attempt to perform for several targets.
+- `ai`: Defines the targets and the priorities that the AI uses for making decisions.
+There are too many parameters to list here, but fortunately you can see them all in the character editor.
+Note that some of them has an effect only when used with a specific `attackpattern`.
+Others, like `threshold` are generic parameters that have different meaning depending on the targeting `state`.
+Check for examples in the game files.
   - Example:

 ```xml